-WWE News: Titus O’Neil Squashes Rumors On Throwing Shade At Hulk Hogan & Released A Powerful Statement
+WWE News: Titus O’Neil Squashes Rumors On Throwing Shade At Hulk Hogan & Releases A Powerful Statement

 In February, as Bleacher Report documented, WWE superstar Mark Henry said that Hogan should apologize to “all existing African-American talent,” and that when he does so, he would be welcomed back.
 As stated by Bleacher Report, Hulk Hogan said that he agreed with him, but “not to the black wrestlers, to all the wrestlers.”

 Hulk Hogan added that what he said was out of line, and he’s forever sorry for that.
 The former WWE superstar received praise by his fans for those comments.
-However, many critics felt that by Hulk specifically saying to all the wrestlers, rather than the black wrestlers, that he was once again not taking full responsibility for his hurtful words.
-As the New York Post reported, in the sex tape, Hulk Hogan used racist words regarding his daughter’s, Brooke, then boyfriend, who is African-American.
+However, many critics felt that by Hulk specifically saying to all the wrestlers, rather than the black wrestlers, he was once again not taking full responsibility for his hurtful words.
+As the New York Post reported, in the sex tape, Hulk Hogan used racist words regarding his daughter Brooke’s then boyfriend, who is African American.

-“I mean, I’d rather if she was going to f–k some n****r, I’d rather have her marry an 8-foot-tall n****r worth a hundred million dollars!
+“I mean, I’d rather if she was going to f**k some n****r, I’d rather have her marry an 8-foot-tall n****r worth a hundred million dollars!
 Like a basketball player!
 I guess we’re all a little racist.
 F**king n****r.”

-While Titus O’Neil didn’t walkout of the meeting or throw any shade at Hulk Hogan, as seen in his tweet below and as documented by The Chairshot, the WWE superstar did release a statement regarding the situation, and thousands of people are taking notice.
+While Titus O’Neil didn’t walk out of the meeting or throw any shade at Hulk Hogan, as seen in his tweet below and as documented by The Chairshot, the WWE superstar did release a statement regarding the situation, and thousands of people are taking notice.

 Titus began the statement by saying that all rumors concerning his boycotting Extreme Rules are false and inaccurate.
 The WWE superstar added that at no point did he have any one-on-one interaction with Hogan at Extreme Rules.
 O’Neil said that he is a proponent of second and even third chances for individuals that show true remorse, but he then expressed that he does not believe Bollea is remorseful, as The Chairshot reported.